rclone/rclone/MANUAL.md

-      --vfs-cache-max-size SizeSuffix          Max total size of objects in the cache. (default off) --vfs-cache-mode CacheMode               Cache mode off|minimal|writes|full (default off) --vfs-cache-poll-interval duration       Interval to poll the cache for stale objects. (default 1m0s) --vfs-read-chunk-size SizeSuffix         Read the source objects in chunks. (default 128M) --vfs-read-chunk-size-limit SizeSuffix   If greater than --vfs-read-chunk-size, double the chunk size after each chunk read, until the limit is reached. 'off' is unlimited. (default off)
+      --vfs-cache-max-size SizeSuffix          Max total size of objects in the cache. (default off) --vfs-cache-mode CacheMode               Cache mode off|minimal|writes|full (default off) --vfs-cache-poll-interval duration       Interval to poll the cache for stale objects. (default 1m0s) --vfs-case-insensitive                   If a file name not found, find a case insensitive match.
+      --vfs-read-chunk-size SizeSuffix         Read the source objects in chunks. (default 128M) --vfs-read-chunk-size-limit SizeSuffix   If greater than --vfs-read-chunk-size, double the chunk size after each chunk read, until the limit is reached. 'off' is unlimited. (default off)
       --volname string                         Set the volume name (not supported by all OSes).